lamps-wg/csr-attestation/draft-ounsworth-csr-attestation.md

 This document re-uses the terms defined in RFC 9334 related to remote attestation.
-Readers of this document are assumed to be familiar with the following terms: evidence, claim, attestation result, attester, verifier, and relying party.
+Readers of this document are assumed to be familiar with the following terms: Evidence, Claim, Attestation Results (AR), Attester, verifier, and relying party.

 The term "Certification Request" message is defined in {{RFC2986}}.